Adirondack fire towers now more for education than rescue

 Since the cabins are not used by observers anymore, the cabin on Mount Arab has been turned into a museum.
 Summit stewards on Mount Arab also use the museum for shelter while they are working on the mountain.

 "So this is a classic example of a perfect tower.
-Mount Arab is 1.1 miles to the road or ambulance," said Cullen.
+Mount Arab is 1.1 miles to the road or ambulance," Cullen said.

 Now the fire towers are used for educational and entertainment purposes.

 "This is a place where people can come and enjoy the beautiful view.
-And get a nice beautiful day in the woods away from everybody else," emphasized Cullen.
+And get a nice beautiful day in the woods away from everybody else," Cullen said.